swcarpentry/r-novice-gapminder/02-project-intro.md

 When your project is new and shiny, the script file usually contains many lines of directly executed code.
 As it matures, reusable chunks get pulled into their own functions.
-Its a good idea to separate these into separate folders; one to store useful functions that you'll reuse across analyses and projects, and one to store the analysis scripts.
+It's a good idea to separate these into separate folders; one to store useful functions that you'll reuse across analyses and projects, and one to store the analysis scripts.